doorgan/sourceror/README.md

 You can find usage examples in the `examples` folder.
 You can run them with `elixir examples/<example_file>.exs`.

+You can also find documented examples you can run with [Livebook](https://github.com/elixir-nx/livebook) in the `notebooks` folder.

 ## License

 Copyright (c) 2021 dorgandash@gmail.com